What to do when a bad clothes day has become a way of life

 If you want to delve deeper into how to avoid that frumpy feeling, I’ve got a great freebie that might help:

-- How to choose colours that will light you up and give you a healthy glow.
+- Choose colours that will light you up and give you a healthy glow.

-- Why certain styles just don’t work for you and never will.
+- Understand why certain styles just don’t work for you and never will.

-- Which cuts and shapes of clothes that will make you feel body confident.
+- Know which cuts and shapes of clothes that will make you feel body confident.

-- How to accessorise in the right way for you.
+- Learn how to accessorise in the right way for you.

-- Which patterns enhance your look and which to avoid.
+- Discover which patterns enhance your look and which to avoid.

-Or, get in touch on 07773 800168 for a chat about how I could help you find the clothes that make you feel your most wonderful self.
+Or, get in touch to arrange a time for a chat about how I could help you find the clothes that make you feel your most wonderful self.